justinkemersion/python-playlist-maker/README.md

 **Configuration Files**

 The script can also be configured via two INI-style configuration files:

-`bash
+    ```bash
     playlist_maker.conf: Place this file in the same directory as playlist_maker.py.
-    `
+    ```

     ```bash
-    ~/.config/playlist-maker/config.ini: User-specific configuration located in your home directory's .config folder.
+    ~/.config/playlist-maker/playlist_maker.conf: User-specific configuration located in your home directory's .config folder.
     ```

 Settings in these files are overridden by command-line arguments.
 Refer to the comments within playlist*maker.py (near the DEFAULT* constants) or the script's help output for available options and their sections (e.g., [Paths], [Matching], [Logging], [General]).